saskw2010/saskw2010/README.md

   <div align="left">
    <h3>
-A highly motivated, versatile, and skilled full-stack .NET developer and multi  expert, mostafa has demonstrated expertise in software design and delivery covering large-scale cloud services, mobile apps, and on-premise software.
-He has proven ability to identify and drive strategic programs from inception to launch and thrives in collaborative, team-oriented, and ambiguous environments.
-He has excellent interpersonal skills and is passionate, creative,  dedicated, and more.
+Over the past two decades, I have worked as a full-stack  Dot NET developer, I'm highly motivated, versatile,  and Multi-skilled, I have demonstrated expertise in software design and delivery covering large-scale cloud services, mobile apps, and on-premise software.
+I have a proven ability to identify and drive strategic programs from inception to launch and thrive in collaborative, team-oriented, and ambiguous environments.
+I have excellent interpersonal skills and am passionate, creative,  dedicated, and more.
+I'm an expert in analyzing, planning, architect, designing,  and developing software applications and systems that match business needs.
+I have many experiences to develop customized reporting and business intelligence solutions feeding on corporate solutions in order to assess an organization’s performance operationally and financially

 - ASP.NET
 - NET WinForms,Windows Service